ishtiakrongon/Problem-Solving/README.md

 # Problem Solving
- This repository is for programming practice and solve various kinds of problems.
+ This repository is for programming practice and solved various kinds of problems.
  ---

 ## Very Easy Problems